saswatnayak1998/Dynamic-Flight-Ranking-System/readme.md

 # Flight Ranking System

-## Overview

-The Flight Ranking System is a web application that generates optimized flight recommendations based on user and enterprise preferences.
-The system dynamically balances these preferences using a sophisticated multi-factor ranking algorithm, making it adaptable to changing priorities.

 ## Key Features

 - **Dynamic Weighting System**: Balances user and enterprise preferences with real-time adjustability.
 - **Multi-Criteria Decision Analysis (MCDA)**: Scores flights based on a combination of user, enterprise, and inventory preferences.
-- **Interactive Frontend**: Built with React, the frontend allows users to input flight preferences and see top recommendations.
+- **Interactive Frontend**: Built with React(thanks to GPT4o), the frontend allows users to input flight preferences and see top recommendations.

 ## How It Works